FaiqCh-456/FaiqCh-456/README.md

 ### Hi there 👋 I'm Faiq

 I'm a **Computer Science student** at COMSATS University Lahore with a passion for building intelligent solutions.
-My expertise lies in **AI/ML** and **Full-Stack development**, where I merge deep learning with intuitive user experiences.
+My expertise lies in **AI/ML(COMPUTER VISION)** and **Full-Stack development**, where I merge deep learning with intuitive user experiences.

 ---